 Jennifer opened by stating that it’s inevitable that, as a project leader, there will come a time when you must deliver bad news.
 It’s not easy or pleasant, but there are ways to do so gracefully and with respect for all involved.

-Types of Bad Project News
+Types of Bad News on Projects

 - Project cancelled